Marriageable age: Islam

-Büchler and Schlater mention that the schools of Islamic jurisprudence (madhaahib) set the following marriageable ages for boys and girls:

 Büchler and Schlater state that "marriageable age according to classical Islamic law coincides with the occurrence of puberty.
 The notion of puberty refers to signs of physical maturity such as the emission of semen or the onset of menstruation".

+Hanafi school of classical Islamic jurisprudence interpret the "age of marriage", in the Quran (24:59;65:4), as the beginning of puberty.